daniviga/django-ram/README.md

 - Expose main data via an HTML interface to show how beautiful is your collection to the outside world
 - Act as a DCC++ EX REST API gateway to control assets remotely via DCC.
-  By anyone, if you'd like (really?).
+  By anyone, if you'd like (seriously?).

 ## Preface